Podshot/MCEdit-Unified/albow/README.txt

 doc         Documentation in html format.
 Start with index.html.

 Resources   Some resources used by demo.py.
 Also contains some
-            default fonts (SourceSansPro-Regular.ttf and SourceSansPro-Bold.ttf) that you can use in your applications if you wish.
+            default fonts (DejaVuSans-Regular.ttf and DejaVuSans-Bold.ttf) that you can use in your applications if you wish.

 License